hashicorp/tfc-workflows-github/actions/upload-configuration/README.md

 ### workspace (required)

-The name of the Terraform Cloud Workspace
+The name of the HCP Terraform Workspace

 ### directory (required)